 Hint: do a “save as” before you revise.
 Then if you decide you need to see your original for comparison, you still have it.
 (And if you include the word “revision” in the name rather than simply a version number, you won’t confuse the two.)
 After the revision, “save as” again and then proofread.
 The version you submit for grading should be the “essay title_revised_proofread” one.

-Most of us will associate the word with aluminum foil, which makes a surprisingly good mnemonic.
-Aluminum foil has a reputation for absorbing more heat when the dull side is showing (not true, btw, according to Reynolds FAQ page), and so cooks consciously chose to use either the shiny side or the dull, depending on the effect they want.
-Literary foils are used intentionally for effect, too: one character’s traits seem more noticeable when another shows a contrasting side.
+Most of us read “foil” and think of aluminum foil, which is fine because aluminium foil makes a surprisingly good mnemonic.
+Aluminum foil has a reputation for absorbing more heat when the dull side faces out (not true, btw, according to Reynolds FAQ page), and so cooks consciously chose to use either the shiny side or the dull, depending on the effect they want.
+Literary foils are used intentionally for effect, too: one character’s traits seem more noticeable when another character shows a contrasting side.

 Here are two examples from Hamlet: